-Peter Renton: Of course.
-So, it’s been four years since we last chatted on the show and I know a lot has happened, but maybe before we get started, for those listeners who don’t know Sharestates, why don’t you just share how you describe the company today.
+Peter Renton: It’s been four years since we last chatted on the show and I know a lot has happened, but maybe before we get started, for those listeners who don’t know Sharestates, why don’t you just share how you describe the company today.

 Sharestates’ Response to COVID-19

-Allen Shayanfekr: Yeah.
-So, we had pre-COVID 135 people on staff.
-We ended up letting go approximately 25 people, it’s not an easy decision at all and it’s something that we really tried to hold off on doing for several months.
-We didn’t do it as quickly as some other companies did, meaning generally not lending companies, but eventually we had to make that difficult decision.
-So, as far as the rest of the staff, what we tried to do is we tried to save as many jobs as possible and just transitioned them to different departments.
+Allen Shayanfekr: We had pre-COVID 135 people on staff.
+We ended up letting go of approximately 25 people, it’s not an easy decision at all and it’s something that we really tried to hold off on doing for several months.
+We didn’t do it as quickly as some other companies did, meaning generally not lending companies, but eventually, we had to make that difficult decision.
+As far as the rest of the staff, what we tried to do is to save as many jobs as possible and just transitioned them to different departments.

 Sharestates’ Plans for the Future

-Peter Renton: Right, right, okay.
-So, we’re almost out of time so last question then.
-You know, as you look to 2021, I’m sure most of us are looking forward to a new year, to have 2020 behind us, what are you excited about, what are your goals for the business towards the next year.
+Peter Renton: As you look to 2021, I’m sure most of us are looking forward to a new year, to have 2020 behind us, what are you excited about, what are your goals for the business towards the next year.

-Allen Shayanfekr: Yeah.
-So, we have a couple of exciting initiatives.
-So, aside from continuing to grow our core business, we have plans to launch an NPL, non-performing loan marketplace, recognizing that, you know, that there will be defaults that will happen as a result of the COVID pandemic, there will be a need for certain lenders and aggregators to have to offer those.
-So, we’re actually targeting, I think, November or December for the launch of our NPL marketplace, it’s really built as a full end-to-end automated service for buyers and sellers to interact through an organized platform, streamline the process for selling the non-performing loan and hopefully get better execution for the seller and then separately from that, we’re also starting a business purpose loan servicing platform.
+Allen Shayanfekr: We have a couple of exciting initiatives.
+Aside from continuing to grow our core business, we have plans to launch an NPL, non-performing loan marketplace, recognizing that there will be defaults that will happen as a result of the COVID pandemic, there will be a need for certain lenders and aggregators to have to offer those.
+We’re targeting November or December for the launch of our NPL marketplace, it’s really built as a full end-to-end automated service for buyers and sellers to interact through an organized platform, streamline the process for selling the non-performing loan and hopefully get better execution for the seller and then separately from that, we’re also starting a business purpose loan servicing platform.